RobotCasserole1736/CasseroleWebserver2/spec.md

 ### Logs

-Serve a table of all saved .csv files on the roboRIO
+Serve a table of all saved .csv files on the roboRIO.

 Sortable by date/time or match/event/etc.

+TODO: maybe use QuestDB?
+[Java docs here](https://questdb.io/docs/reference/api/java-embedded/)

 show file size